 Bottom line: know your market, your products, and the value they do, and don’t, deliver to buyers in that market.
 Find prospects for whom that value is compelling, and focus your efforts there.

-Curiosity: genuine interest in your customers’ needs and pains certainly makes for a more interesting and rewarding career.
+Genuine interest in your customers’ needs and pains certainly makes for a more interesting and rewarding career.
 More to the point, this comes across to your customers and prospects.
 When they perceive that you are interested in and care about their concerns, they are more likely to open up and work with you in the discovery process to uncover the issues and opportunities your products can solve, and link your solutions to quantifiable results that feed into your compelling value proposition.
 Having an exciting value proposition that is based on data your customer has provided and in which they take ownership elevates the sale process far above the typical feature/function checklist your competitors are likely to be bogged down in.

-Focus: Following from the previous point, successful salespeople steer clear of the temptation to do a “core dump” demo of all their products’ nifty features and functions.
+Following from the previous point, successful salespeople steer clear of the temptation to do a “core dump” demo of all their products’ nifty features and functions.
 They maintain focus on the high-value components identified and quantified above.
 In the proposal and closing stages, it is critical to maintain focus on value rather than just price or cost.

-Discipline: successful sales organizations invest a lot of time and effort building sales methodologies that cover the entire process from lead generation through qualification, discovery, presentation, proof, proposal and close (your phases may be different but the general point applies).
+Successful sales organizations invest a lot of time and effort building sales methodologies that cover the entire process from lead generation through qualification, discovery, presentation, proof, proposal and close (your phases may be different but the general point applies).
 While some ability to flex based on specific situations can be beneficial, we all have known those reps who disdain structure and want to fly by the seat of their pants.
 Like Icarus, they may achieve liftoff but usually end up being scorched as a result of flying too high: wasting time with poorly qualified prospects, shortcutting the discovery process, relying on canned pitches and feature-laden demos, and losing out to more compelling value propositions at closing time.
 Top pros leverage their winning skills and instincts with the processes and tools that have proven successful for their companies over time.
 Those processes and tools, however, are not etched in stone.
 Successful sales executives regularly circle back to refine and enhance processes and tools based on lessons learned in the field.

-Innovation: although it can be tempting to stand pat once you’ve developed and deployed sales processes and tools that are producing good outcomes for your team and company, the world (and your competition) is not standing still.
+Although it can be tempting to stand pat once you’ve developed and deployed sales processes and tools that are producing good outcomes for your team and company, the world (and your competition) is not standing still.
 Long-term success means keeping your eyes open and ears to the ground for new and better tools and techniques.
 Building those into that regular review and improvement cycle I discussed in the previous point is essential to your long-term success.
-Constant improvement isn’t a cliche - it’s a mantra you and your entire team need to embrace to stay on top of the game.
+Constant improvement isn’t a cliche – it’s a mantra you and your entire team need to embrace to stay on top of the game.